-Modelling and teaching key developmental aspects during this transition.
 The researcher contributed to PT and TAs knowledge of developmental aspects and children's skills during the activities that were included in the daily routine.
 PR and TAs did not receive any specific training per se considering a traditional approach.
-Rather than following a traditional teaching approach where the researchers are the "experts" and teachers are "passive learners", we followed the principles of learning through modelling outlined by Loughran (2002) and principles of the scaffolding approach suggested by Garcia and Ruiz-Higueras (2011).
-The researcher modelled the implementation of pedagogical activities - unknown to the teacher - that were included in the weekly-pedagogical plan of the PT.
-A two-hours group discussion including the researchers, PT and TAs was held weekly -at the end of each week for the duration of the intervention- to feed back on the advantages and difficulties encountered during the week.
+Rather than following a traditional teaching approach where the researchers are the "experts" and teachers are "passive learners," we followed the principles of learning through modeling outlined by Loughran (2002) and principles of the scaffolding approach suggested by García and Ruiz-Higueras (2011).
+The researcher modeled the implementation of pedagogical activities-unknown to the teacher-that were included in the weekly-pedagogical plan of the PT.
+A 2 h group discussion including the researchers, PT and TAs was held weekly -at the end of each week for the duration of the intervention-to feed back on the advantages and difficulties encountered during the week.
 These discussions focused on helping PT and TAs reflect upon their own practice as well as discussing topics related to stages of child development, tailoring pedagogical activities and how different activities could be used to promote the development of children's cognitive, social and fine motor skills.
 These sessions helped improve the intervention for the following week.
 This approach was adopted given that it has been highlighted as essential in order to help teachers develop new skills and acquire new knowledge regarding child development (Loughran, 2002).